esin87/js-closures/README.md

 A closure is the lexical environment created by a function with references to its surrounding variables.
 Closures give us access to variables in an outer function's scope from an inner function.

+Remember that we can reach out into greater scopes in JavaScript, and closures make use of this scoping rule.

 JavaScript creates closures every time a function is created.
 In other words, whenever a function is defined, a closure gets created.